otihub/datgists/howToGist.md

 ###Lists
 Lists can be done one of two ways: ordered or unordered.
 - Items in an unordered lists are marked with a \- or \* or \+ in the end they all do the same thing... make a -
+- Items in an ordered list are marked with `1., 2., 3.`

 ##Style
-Always start with a tile, it should explain what the Gist is all about.
+- Always start with a tile, it should explain what the Gist is all about.
 Further, it should be styled at the one \# level.
+- Include an **Intro** section to go more in depth to what the gist is about,